nicross/bladius/docs/GDD.md

 - If 2 shields drawn, discard weakest, redraw indefinitely
 - Randomly assigned to right/left hands
 - Hands can be unarmed
-- Can spend 1 currency to discard and redraw
+- Can spend 1 gold to discard and redraw

 ### Combat
 - Fight a wave of enemies scaled according to experience